This is an overview of a simple set of functional tests created in the Hexawise test design tool.

 We are keeping things simple for this example.

-Auto-scripting allows you to turn test scenario tables (from the "Create Tests" screen) into detailed test scripts
+Auto-scripting allows you to turn scenario tables (from the "Scenarios" screen) into detailed test scripts

 The Auto-scripting feature saves testers a lot of time.

-From there, Hexawise automatically modifies your sample/template test script and inserts the appropriate Values into every test in your plan (whether your plan has 10 tests or 1,000).
+From there, Hexawise automatically modifies your sample/template test script and inserts the appropriate Values into every test in your plan (whether your plan has 10 scenarios or 1,000).

 We can even add simple Expected Results to your detailed test scripts